StudioV2/Demers_Cartogram_Example/README.md

 ## What this project do ?

-This project provides a representation of data on a map as squares.
+This project provides a **representation of data on a map as squares**.
 The squares are proportionals to their value.
 It bring out the data, regardless the size of the country.

 ## Informations